Texas Paycheck Calculator — $0 State Tax, Maximum Take-Home Pay

 3. Claim All Dependents You Qualify For

-Each dependent gives you a $2,000 federal child tax credit.
-This directly reduces your tax bill, not just your taxable income.
+Each qualifying child gives you a $2,000 federal Child Tax Credit.
+This reduces your actual tax bill — not just your taxable income.

 4. Contribute to a Traditional IRA

-If your employer does not offer a 401(k), or if you want to save more, a traditional IRA works the same way.
-Contributions reduce your federal taxable income.
+If your employer does not offer a 401(k), or you want to save beyond it, a traditional IRA reduces your federal taxable income the same way.

 5. Itemize Deductions If They Exceed the Standard Deduction

-6. Take Advantage of the Earned Income Tax Credit
+6. Claim the Earned Income Tax Credit (EITC)

+The EITC is a refundable credit for low to moderate income workers.
+You can receive up to $7,000 back even if you owe zero tax.
 In 2026, a single parent with two children earning under $50,000 may qualify.
-Check the IRS website for current income limits.
+Check the IRS website for exact income thresholds.

 7. Consider Roth Accounts for Long-Term Planning